ranyitz/newsh/README.md

 ## Future

-- Run npm scripts in a new terminal (and resolve bins from the `node_modules/.bin` directory)
 - Controll the focus of the terminal window
-- Pass environment parameters from the CLI
 - Manage IPC with the other terminal window (similar to `child_process.fork`)